 When they're cooked, the beans come out and they're ready to serve.
 Just like that.
 So it seems like a big ordeal, but it really isn't.
 It just takes a long time.

-As an aside, I am absolutely STUNNED at the amount of Baked Bean recipes on the Internet that are made with … CANS of baked beans.
+As an aside, I am absolutely STUNNED at the amount of Baked Bean recipes on the Internet that are made with ...
+CANS of baked beans.
 What the???
-As I mentioned, this recipe is made with a bag of dried beans.
+As I mentioned, this recipe is made with dried beans.
 Not a can of them.
+This is a recipe for actual baked beans from scratch.

 Old Fashioned Baked Beans